Folsom Lake State Recreation Area (SRA)

 Water recreation activities vary, depending on which lake.
 On Folsom Lake, you’ll find sailing, boating and jet skiing; on Lake Natoma with its 5-mph speed limit, you'll find kayaking, rowing, canoeing and sailing.
-On both lakes, water boards have become increasingly popular in recent years.
+On both lakes, stand-up paddleboarding (SUP) has become increasingly popular in recent years.
 Lake Natoma is internationally known for its world class rowing championships hosted there (by the Sacramento State Aquatic Center).

 Fishing is another popular pastime throughout the park, as there are a variety of Bass, Salmon, Rainbow Trout, and Catfish, among others.

 Natural and Cultural Resources